suhanree/network-recommender/README.md

 If I briefly describe the preprocessing:

 1. We only need users, bussinesses, and ratings (from the file of reviews).
-    Also we'd like to do some city-by-city analysis, so we will separate data into 10 subsets for each city.
+    We'd like to do some city-by-city analysis, so we will separate data into 10 subsets for each city.
 2. First, each businsess was assigned a city by their location information.
 Due to the nature of the dataset, every business was classified cleanly.